MicrosoftDocs/Viva/Viva/engage/eac-engage-view-mode.md

 - In the **View-only mode** list, select the trash icon next to the user's name.

 >[!NOTE]
 >When you add or remove a user to view-only mode, the feature doesn't send a notification or inform the user that their Viva Engage network access has changed.
-Therefore, admins must find a way to communicate this change to users if needed.
+Therefore, admins must find another way to communicate this change to users if needed.

 ## Track activity in the Microsoft 365 user audit log